Nitesh8998/OS2018/Lab 1/README.md

 ## INSTRUCTIONS FOR GIVING INPUTS TO THE PROGRAMS

-1. Open the respecctive input file
+1. Open the respective input file
 	A for fcfs,sjf,srt the input files are same i.e inputsrt.txt

 	B for priorities the inpuut file are same i.e inputpr.txt